-- 35. The financial consequences to the Salaried Workers of the Plan's termination will be severe.
+- 35. The financial consequences to the Salaried Workers of the Plan's termination will likely be severe.
 The Salaried Workers had undertaken an analysis of the impact to them should the PBGC assume responsibility for the Plan, and that analysis concludes that they stand to lose between 30% and 70% of their current pension benefits.
 The PBGC concedes as well that the Salaried Workers will suffer losses in pension benefits.
 See PBGC Press Release (July 22, 2009).
 The losses in benefits stem, in part, from various statutory limits placed on distribution of a terminated plan's remaining assets and the manner in which the PBGC interprets its obligation to guarantee benefits for a terminated plan.
 See, e.g., 29 U.S.C. § 1344(a) (containing various limitations on distribution of remaining Plan assets); id. § 1322(b) (PBGC maximum guarantee); see also PBGC Press Release (July 22, 2009) ("The PBGC will pay pension benefits up to the limits set by law.
 In 2009, the maximum benefit for a 65-year-old is \$54,000 per year.
 The maximum is lower for those who retire earlier or elect survivor benefits.
 In addition, certain early retirement subsidies and supplements are generally not insured, and benefit increases made within the past five years may not be fully insured"). - 36.
 As a result of unlawful government discrimination, only the salaried retirees of Delphi will suffer these pension losses.
-On information and belief, after becoming the majority owner of New GM, the United States government, acting through Defendants Treasury Department, Auto Task Force, Geithner, Rattner, Bloom, and DOES 1-50, exercised considerable control over the actions of New GM, using New GM to carry out governmental policies.
-One such example occurred in July 2009, when, in response to the Delphi-PBGC settlement agreement, New GM announced that it would "top-up" the pension benefits for "certain limited groups" of Delphi retirees, specifically the hourly workers represented by the United Auto Workers union.
+On information and belief, after becoming the majority owner of New GM, the United States government, acting through Defendants Treasury considerable control over the actions of New GM, using New GM to carry out governmental policies.
+In response to the Delphi-PBGC settlement agreement, New GM announced that it would "top-up" the pension benefits for "certain limited groups" of Delphi retirees, specifically the hourly workers represented by the United Auto Workers union.
 As a result of the "top-up," benefits that would otherwise be lost because of the PBGC's limits and exclusions would be made up by New GM.
-On information and belief, this decision was made at the direction of the United States, acting through the Treasury Department and the Auto Task Force.